+- 6. Select FreeRTOS, browse to the FreeRTOS kernel location.
+By default, the kernel location is pointing to the FreeRTOS that comes with package.

-- 7. The new project location shows up. - 8.
-Click Finish.
+- 7. The new project location shows up.

+- 8. Click Finish.

-Figure 12: Create New 易灵思 Makefile Project Wizard for Standalone Project
+Figure 18: Create New Elite stek Makefile Project Wizard f for Stan dalone Project